KEIYINC/Seng-Homework/README.md

 - **Test Case 3**: Searching Cars by Brand
   **Test Assertion**:
   Search for a car with the brand "Tesla" and verify that all matching cars are returned in the search results.

+## Conclusion
+The **Car Rental Management System** is a robust solution for managing car rentals, offering various features such as adding, modifying, and removing cars and customers, renting cars, and managing rental details.
+The system is modular and follows object-oriented principles, making it easy to maintain and extend in the future.

+---

+Feel free to reach out if you need further details or clarification on any aspect of the project!